samkusin/clemens_iigs/docs/Plan.md

 This is a running todo list.

-* Many WOZ disks are booting...
-  * Hard Hat Mack so far may require Disk II boot
-  * Others?
 * Timing checks on native mode versions of:
   * STA (DP), Y and likely other direct-indirect indexed ops are missing a IO cycle (likely just writes, but evaluate rules in wd65c816 docs...)
   * ADC, AND, CMP, EOR, LDA, ORA, SBC, STA
-* If disk is not write protected on boot, bootup doesn't work?
-Debug
 * Check if system beep is supposed to call Ensoniq DOC
   * Assuming that the system thunks down to speaker beeps (which may be the reason for the tinny beep sound